mfkiwl/cpfeh/README.md

 ## Example

-The script `eg.apls` runs several example simulations using a randomly generated microstructure with Fe-gamma and Fe-alpha grains with boundary conditions of uniaxial tension.
+The script [example script](eg.apls) runs several example simulations using a randomly generated microstructure with Fe-gamma and Fe-alpha grains applying boundary conditions of uniaxial tension.

 Expected output: